Xavier Community-Engaged Fellowship

 - Students must submit an essay in response to the prompt below

-All students interested in applying for the Community-Engaged Fellowship must submit a resume of activities, a letter of reference, and an essay of not more than 500 words on the following topic:
+All students interested in applying for the Community-Engaged Fellowship must submit an essay of not more than 500 words on the following topic:

 Discuss your most significant community-engaged service experience, make sure to address:

 - An explanation of what prompted you to get involved

 - What did you learn about others, social conditions, or yourself as a result?

 - What were the significant outcomes for the community served?